lilianhabib/pe-projects/journal.md

 ## conclusion / major takeaways?
 * No major takeaways

 ## 10.17.2022
-## Lesson 0111: Catch-Up Day 12
+## Lesson 0113: Programming Exercises

 ### Standup
 * What is one thing you learned yesterday?
 Yesterday I noticed an issue with the product section info.
-THe prouct info only appear when I hovered over the image, but would disappear when I hovered of the "buy now" link.
+THe prouct info only appeared when I hovered over the image, but would disappear when I hovered over the "buy now" link.
 I spent some time figuring that out and it's now fixed.
+I also spent some time recoding my project page to PHP.
+Then I updated my goals page and worked on my responsive layout.
+I've been working on the same responsive layout for a while so I made some changes to the CSS and HTMl based on what I have learned.
+As I was making these changes, I suddenly realized how much I've learned.

 * Is there anything you are excited to learn?
-Today
+Today I want to complete the programming exercises and revist PHP terms and concepts from previous weeks.
+I am going to write things out to make all these PHP concepts stick instead of just typing the solution out on Sublime.
+It might take a little longer but I find that it helps.
+Then I'm hoping to get started on the first chapter of the book.
+Then, if I have the time I want start writing a substack article for this week.

-* Blockers:
+* Blockers: None

 ## Lesson Notes
+* Exercises for Programmers Book Notes - Added to notes
+* PHP is a server-side scripting language
+* It's primary purpose is to generate HTML.
+So when a web page renders, it is rendering the HTML that the PHP created
+* PHP does not know anything about HTML.
+It just sees strings of characters.
+* PHP allows you to save things in memory.
+Then creates references to point to those things in memory so you can reference them later.
+* PHP runs top-down and eecutes in that order.
+* So a reference must be declared first or else calling that reference would break the code
+* Interpolation is adding variables in between strings
+* Brances are optional, but if you are using array elements, you much use braces e.g.: $greeting = "Welcome, {$user['name']}!";.
+So as a standard, braces are used if variable interpolation is used, instead of concatenation.
+* Double quotes are required in interpolation

+## conclusion / major takeaways?
-* No lesson notes since I finished my layout
+* No major takeaways

+## 10.18.2022
+## Lesson 4: Thinking through problems with pseudo-code

+### Standup
+* What is one thing you learned yesterday?
+Yesterday I read through Chapter 1 and made notes on it.
+There were quite a few things that resonated with me while reading this chapter.
+The first was how effective test-driven development and writing pesudocode was.
+Both are quick and easy and also provides an idea of the expected results and how one might achieve those results.
+I spent the rest of the day practicing early PHP concepts learned weeks ago and practiced some newers ones seen in the theme challenge.
+I did not get the chance to complete walkthrough part 3 because I wanted to make sure I was confident with the concepts in part 2.

+* Is there anything you are excited to learn?
+Today I am looking forward to reading Chapter 2 of Exercises for Programmers and practicing concepts from walthrough part 2 and going over walkthrough part 3.
+I started my substack article today, so I want to continue that today.

+* Blockers: None

+## Lesson Notes
+* Exercises for Programmers Book Notes - Added to notes
+* PHP is a server-side scripting language
+* It's primary purpose is to generate HTML.
+So when a web page renders, it is rendering the HTML that the PHP created
+* PHP does not know anything about HTML.
+It just sees strings of characters.
+* PHP allows you to save things in memory.
+Then creates references to point to those things in memory so you can reference them later.
+* PHP runs top-down and eecutes in that order.
+* So a reference must be declared first or else calling that reference would break the code
+* Interpolation is adding variables in between strings
+* Brances are optional, but if you are using array elements, you much use braces e.g.: $greeting = "Welcome, {$user['name']}!";.
+So as a standard, braces are used if variable interpolation is used, instead of concatenation.
+* Double quotes are required in interpolation

 ## conclusion / major takeaways?
 * No major takeaways